- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these compatibility issues, it's advisable to consult the documentation or support resources provided by the NAS manufacturer.
 They can provide specific guidance on connecting the NAS device to different operating systems or platforms and may offer software or firmware updates to improve compatibility.

-Although NAS DE3124-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DE3124-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -